MonkOnMars/imaginehack_speedbuild/README.md

    1. the game engine
 3. Bootstrap

+---

+### UN no.4
-## Topic: UN no.4 "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all"
+### Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

-### Idea originated from: forest https://www.forestapp.cc/
+Idea originated from: forest https://www.forestapp.cc/

 ### website function:
 1. play a game to earn coins
 2. those coins can be exchanged for a funding in quality education